Back to Blog

 What each Human Add AI plan actually includes

 Pricing is set up to be predictable, which matters for service operators who hate variable-rate billing on a critical line.
-The Starter tier sits at $497 monthly and is built around the 100-to-250-calls-per-month operator: a single location, a single booking calendar, and the core AI conversation engine running the intake flow.
-Everything in Starter is configured during onboarding and tuned by a real human on the Human Add AI side before the agent ever picks up a live call.
+The Starter tier sits at $497 monthly and covers up to 200 answered calls: a single location, a single booking calendar, and the core AI conversation engine running the intake flow.
+Everything in Starter is configured during onboarding and tuned by a real person on the Human Add AI side before the agent picks up a live call.
+It includes a 7-day free trial, a $10 activation fee credited to your first month, and a 30-day money-back guarantee.

 None of the plans use seat counts, per-minute inbound charges, transcript fees, or annual commitments.
-The whole pricing structure is designed so the operator can predict the bill exactly, and the upgrade path is volume-driven rather than feature-gated.
-A business graduating from Starter to Professional pays more because they are taking more calls, not because they got locked out of something useful.
+The structure is designed so the operator can predict the bill exactly, and the main reason to move from Starter to Professional is call volume rather than a feature paywall.

 What the operator actually does to launch